Constant Contact vs Mailchimp: Which is Better in 2023?

 Constant Contact provides two pricing plans, nameld “Email,” and “Email Plus.”

-The good news is that you get a one-month free trial, which allows you to get familiar with the tool and test whether it aligns with your requirements or not.
+The good news is that you get a two-month free trial, which allows you to get familiar with the tool and test whether it aligns with your requirements or not.

-Here are some of the common features offered by all the pricing plans:
+Here are some of the common features offered by all the paid plans:

 - Customizable Templates